Qué tan lejos: Analysis

 El Telégrafo stated the film reflected a country that had gone through a recent "dollarization", that "survived thanks to the phenomenon of migration" and was politically unstable.
 Indeed, the film mentions a presidential deposition, which was assumed to be a reference to Lucio Gutiérrez's removal from office.
 However, the script was already written and the staff was looking for locations in Alausí the day Gutiérrez left his function.
-It was included by Hermida because then it was a recent fact that both Abdalá Bucaram and Jamil Mahuad had not beeh able to finish their presidential terms.
+It was included by Hermida because then it was a recent fact that both Abdalá Bucaram and Jamil Mahuad had not been able to finish their presidential terms.
 Another Ecuadorian newspaper, El Diario, also said the film "reflects a devastated, ungovernable country, but not from a tragic point of view, but with a touch of humor".
 Hermida commented that the humor indeed was a constant in the film, saying that what makes it different from other films is the sense of humor with which the situations the characters go through are handled.

 A writer for El Diario stated the character of Esperanza depicts and regular tourist "amazed at the third world", while Tristeza, described as "intellectual and somewhat conceited", "reneges her land to the utmost".
 Screen Anarchy's Peter Martin commented how Teresa's introduction as Tristeza—which translates as "sadness" in English, to contrast to Esperanza's name, which means "hope"—was a demonstration of her "contrary nature in general".
 This remain true all their travel; while Esperenza is "resolutely positive" and appreciate the surroundings, Tristeza thinks she is "dangerously naive, too much of a tourist" and contradicts her with social or political commentary.

 Jesús works as the "wise figure" who provides lessons, according to El Diario, while Andrés embodies an upper-class stereotype.
 Martin commented that Jesús is more like a narrative device "inserted to provide balance between the two women and deliver nuggets of wisdom".